Arab Bank asks U.S. court to block thousands of terror-finance claims

 The case is Jesner v.
 Arab Bank Plc, U.S. District Court, Southern District of New York, No. 13-3605.

-(This version of the story corrects the headline to clarify the case involves thousands of plaintiffs, not thousands of lawsuits.)
+Corrects headline to clarify the case involves thousands of plaintiffs, not thousands of lawsuits